nodejs/node/doc/api/cli.md

 added: v20.0.0
 -->

-> Stability: 1 - Experimental
+> Stability: 1.1 - Active development

 When using the [Permission Model][], the process will not be able to spawn any child process by default.